 Marshall Tuck is the only candidate for State Superintendent with a proven record of increasing graduation rates, improving student achievement, and turning around failing schools.
 In this campaign, every major newspaper in California has endorsed Tuck.
 The San Francisco Chronicle praised Tuck for his “efforts to turn around high-poverty, low-performing public schools.”
 The LA Times calls Tuck “an overdue force for change,” with “the energy and vision to turn California’s schools around.”

 Tuck served most recently as founding CEO of the Partnership for Los Angeles Schools, former Mayor Antonio Villaraigosa’s groundbreaking collaboration with the Los Angeles Unified School District to operate 17 struggling public elementary, middle, and high schools serving 15,000 students.

-Under Tuck’s leadership, the Partnership schools increased four-year graduation rates by over 60%, improved school safety and student attendance, and launched the innovative Parent College, which became a national model for getting parents more involved in their kids’ education.
-Over the last 5 years, the Partnership schools ranked #1 in academic improvement among school systems with more than 10,000 students.
+Under Tuck’s leadership, these schools increased four-year graduation rates by over 60%, improved school safety and student attendance, and launched the innovative Parent College, now a national model for getting parents more involved in their kids’ education.
+Over the last 5 years, the Partnership schools ranked first in academic improvement among school systems with more than 10,000 students.

 Before devoting his career to helping students, Tuck was an executive at Model N, a successful enterprise software company based in the Bay Area.
 Prior to that, he worked in finance, and spent a year teaching and doing service work internationally, primarily in Zimbabwe and Thailand.